 Experience and Cognition Lab, University of Chicago, Lab Manager

 I ran traditional hypothesis tests and other statistical analyses on experimental data collected in the lab.
 I also contributed to the design of experiments, tended to the lab webiste, and programmed online experiments run on Amazon Mechanical Turk.

 Behavioral Biology Lab, University of Chicago, Research Fellow

-I designed an experiment to separate baseline risk preference from irrational risk aversion by programming a gambling game to subtly vary risk and expected values.
+I designed a behavioral economics experiment to separate baseline risk preference from irrational risk aversion by programming a gambling game to subtly vary risk and expected values.
 I also stressed a portion of participants and measured their physiological levels of stress hormones to study the effect of stress on decision making under uncertainty.

 University of Chicago